manogna-45/python-2026/README.md

-These are the basic python programs
+These are the basic python programs that i did

 - login.py
 - fizzbuzz.py